kleyrclown/KleyrPortfolio/README.md

-"This is Chan Klear's Portfolio"
+"This is Chan Klear's Portfolio."
-"A Junior Level, Front-End Developer"